pablop16n/web-docs-scorer/README.md

 > [...]

-From the whole document, we get these subscores:
+From this document, we get these subscores:

 | Subcores  |    Value      |
 |---|---|